Impact of stochastic star-formation histories and dust on selecting quiescent galaxies with JWST photometry: Results and discussion

 \subsection{Inferring quenching-related parameters from SFH}

 Finally, we provide insight into the quenching properties and timescales that are recovered by our photometry-fitted SFH models.
 For this purpose, we prepare and study sSFH for each QGC selected by the sSFR criterion.
 The description of sSFH calculation can be found in App.~\ref{APP:sSFHs}.
 In short, we recreate the M$_\star$ growth curve according to SFH and divide the SFH by the M$_\star$ growth curve to obtain sSFR in each time step.
-As the sSFR-based criterion was calibrated to $z\sim2$ \citep[][]{Pacifici16,Montero19,Lorenzon25}, and since our MIRI fluxes probe the warm dust emission up to $z\sim2.5$, we restrict our observed sample to $z\leq2.5$.
+Here we use low-$z$ part of our sample ($z\leq2.5$), as the sSFR-based criterion was not calibrated for higher redshifts, and MIRI fluxes directly probe the warm dust emission within this redshift range.

 For each QGC, we define three key quenching timescales to quantify the temporal changes of SFR: (1) quenching moment $\tau_q$; (2) quenching time T$_q$; (3) time since quenching $\Delta$T. For a visual interpretation, see Fig.~\ref{fig:examplesSFH}.
+It is worth mentioning that the examples in the figure are not representative of the low- and high-mass populations.
 The $\tau_q$ is the cosmic time when the galaxy is considered quenched (the sSFR of the galaxy goes below $0.2/\tau(z)$, where $\tau(z)$ is the cosmic time at a given redshift).
 To account for stochastic changes in SFR changes, we follow \cite{Lorenzon25} and require that the sSFR remains below the threshold for a minimum time of $0.2 \times\tau(z_q)$, where $z_q$ is the redshift to fall below the threshold.
-The T$_q$ is the time the galaxy spends between two thresholds defined as $1/\tau(z)$ and $0.2/\tau(z)$ (see example at Fig.~\ref{APP:simulatedGal}).
+The T$_q$ is the time the galaxy spends between two thresholds defined as $1/\tau(z)$ and $0.2/\tau(z)$ (see examples at Fig.~\ref{APP:simulatedGal}).
 In other words, T$_q$ describes how rapid the quenching process was.
 The $\Delta$T is the look-back time since the quenching moment ($\Delta$T~$\equiv\tau(z_o) - \tau_q$, where $z_o$ is the observed redshift of the galaxy).